openbca/openbca/README.md

 # Inputs

 Project input data are sourced from the `input/projects.csv`.
-Other references files are sourced from `test_data/test_real_data_calculations_aggregated`.
+Other reference files are sourced from `test_data/test_real_data_calculations_aggregated`.

 ## Reference files
 TODO describe the process to import files from the CPUC website.